When Marty Reiswig learned he might be a carrier of the PSEN2—a rare early-onset Alzheimer's gene—he joined a clinical study to find out more.

 Being Patient: Researchers recently discovered three early-onset Alzheimer’s genes that severely elevate your risk of developing early-onset Alzheimer’s: PSEN1, PSEN2 and APP.
 How did you find out that your family was a carrier of PSEN2?

 Marty Reiswig: At that family reunion, Alzheimer’s became a very real problem, but that was before the human genome was mapped in the late 90s.
 As science has progressed, followed our families and taken blood samples for the last couple of generations, they really dived into the human genome project and discovered we were carriers at that time.
 I was a young adult, married, and having kids, but my dad’s first cousin, who we call an ‘escapee’ since he’s in our family but didn’t get the gene mutation, lived long enough to be a caregiver for all kinds of people in his family, including younger people.
 He wrote a book chronicling our disease and the scientific developments at the time.
 At the back of the book, he referenced the DIAN study.
 We contacted them and learned at this time that this is not just something that’s hereditary.
 This is an actual gene mutation and each new generation has a 50/50 chance of receiving that gene mutation.
-If you get that gene mutation in our family, PSEN1 or PSEN2, you have a 99.5% chance of developing Alzheimer’s if you live until the age of 40 or 50.
+If you get that gene mutation in our family, PSEN1 or PSEN2, you have a 99.5-percent chance of developing early-onset Alzheimer’s [in your 40s or 50s].